shivanshdave/2020-432/projects/project1/README.md

   - The development of the poster involves selecting useful information to present and then arranging it within the poster.
+  - Your poster will include no R code (you’ll be using `echo = FALSE` to ensure this) but instead will provide nicely formatted figures and tables along with text.
-  - You’ll have to cut at least 90% of what you’ve done out, and we’ll provide some guidance on that, but probably less than you want.
-This is where you have to make decisions about what’s most important to show an audience about your work.
+  - You’ll have to cut at least 90% of what you’ve done in the portfolio out, and we’ll provide some guidance on that, but probably less than you want.
+  - Developing the poster is where **you** have to make decisions about what’s most important to show an audience about your work.
 That’s a critically important skill.